 How we defend your case depends on the facts.
 Were you deviating from your designated lane?
 Were you speeding?
 Are there motion issues?
 Are the police lying?
 Or are the police exaggerating what’s going on?
 All of these are issues that we will need to dig through in preparing your defense.
 And that will allow us to figure out how to attack your case.

 It’s important that you have a drunk driving attorney experienced in writing and arguing motions challenging illegal police conduct.
 Defense attorneys Meyer and Van Severen are Milwaukee criminal defense attorneys who practice OWI defense.
-Call Meyer Van Severen, S.C. to set up a free consultation today.
+Call Van Severen Law Office to set up a free consultation today.
 (414) 270-0202.